 The three digit option code at the end of the model is "117."
 To combine with Sealed gauge reference, option code "165" can be offered.
 This option protects the pressure sensor against any moisture or condensation that can be caused when the sensor and the environment differ in temperature.
 Without this option, the pressure sensor can run the risk of shorting the electronics.

 AST commonly packages its products, including the AST4000 Industrial Pressure Sensor and AST4300 Non-Incendive Pressure Transmitter with a compound pressure range.
 The sensor is calibrated with a zero offset in order to measure vacuum.
 This feature is used in refrigeration applications to notify the user when a system has been evacuated.
 The first digit of the pressure range code is replaced with the letter "V."

 One example of an AST4000 model would be:

 1/4" NPT Male pressure port

 -14.7 to 100 PSI

 Internal restrictor plug; Sealed Gauge reference

 AST offers sensors for the refrigeration market by utilizing an SAE4 (7/16-20 UNF) female pressure port that contains an internal Schrader depressor pin.
 This port allows the sensor to be easily removed or installed in service, additionally eliminating the need for adaptors.
-The pressure port option is the letter "K" for the AST4000 OEM Pressure Sensor series and the option code is "006."
+The pressure port option is the letter "K" for the AST4000 Industrial Pressure Sensor series and the option code is "006."
 When combined with Sealed Gauge Reference, the option code "143."